adiptamartulandi/learn-data-science-live/docs/02-python-for-data-science/01-anaconda-venv.md

 - Create a new notebook.
 - Write code in code cells and markdown text in text cells.
 - Use keyboard shortcuts for efficiency (e.g., Shift+Enter to run a cell).
+- For more detailed instructions, refer to the [official Jupyter Notebook documentation](https://jupyter-notebook.readthedocs.io/en/stable/).

 ![Jupyter Notebook](https://raw.githubusercontent.com/adiptamartulandi/learn-data-science-live/main/assets/05-03-notebook.png)
 *Image by Author*

 Anaconda, virtual environments, and Jupyter Notebook form a powerful combination for data scientists.
 By understanding and utilizing these tools effectively, you can streamline your workflow, manage project dependencies, and create reproducible and shareable data analysis projects.
-All of these are just a few tools that can be used by data scientists, there are so many tools out there that can be used and it all depends on what your needs are!
+While these are essential tools for data scientists, many others are available depending on specific project needs.